Heritage Park Cleanup Day (postponed until Fall 2019)

-2018 Heritage Park Cleanup Day has been rescheduled for Saturday, May 5
+2019 Heritage Park Cleanup Day has been postponed until Fall 2019

-This year will mark the fifth Heritage Park Cleanup Day, an annual event hosted by its creator, Taylor resident Jim Taylor, and the City of Taylor.
+This year will mark the sixth Heritage Park Cleanup Day, an annual event hosted by its creator, Taylor resident Jim Taylor, and the City of Taylor.

 It started simply enough: During the harsh winter of 2013-14, Jim was walking through the far eastern reaches of Heritage Park, through the wooded areas that are located between the park and the Wayne County Community College Downriver Campus.
 And he didn't like what he saw.
 The tree lines were filled with trash, and much of the debris has been there for years.
 He spent the rest of the day filling 13 trash bags himself.

 Eventually, another resident, Dave Gorgon, happened by.
 Dave is a retired City employee who hosts a popular Facebook page, "Heritage Park Photo of the Day."
 Dave wondered what Jim was doing out there by himself ... and slowly but surely, an idea was hatched for a Heritage Park Cleanup Day.